-A fine and charming late Georgian watercolour of a young lady with her dog, dipping her toes in a stream C.1820.
-Framed in Victorian bird’s eye maple frame.
+A charming Georgian watercolour of a lady with her dog in landscape setting, framed in bird’s eye maple frame.
+C.1820.

 Fine Georgian watercolour ‘Testing the water’

 A fine and early Georgian period watercolour of a young lady out with her dog and dipping her toes in a stream.
 The work is of an excellent quality, the face is beautifully drawn and the landscape is all worked in great detail.
 The painting was probably done by a talented aristocratic amateur artist.
 Painting and drawing were taught to ladies from wealthy families during the later Georgian period and this is most likely a work of this type.
 The condition is excellent the colours are still quite bright and there are only a few minor marks on the paper.
 The painting has been later framed in a bird’s eye maple frame from the Victorian period, which is in excellent untouched condition.
 The painting would date to C.1820.
 A great and decorative example of the type and gives a great period look.

 Overall sizes in inches including frame: 19 1/4 by 15